 For example, the City of Calgary land use bylaw requires commercial development to incorporate water-intensive landscaping and many non-native plant species some of which have poor survival rates in our semi-arid continental and sub-alpine climate zones.

-Some BOMA members have developed better monitoring and management systems for their irrigation systems which has in some cases, reduced water use for irrigation by as much every_drop_counts_0as 30% or more in some instances.
+Some BOMA members have developed better monitoring and management systems for their irrigation systems which has in some cases, reduced water use for irrigation by as much as 30% or more in some instances.
 Not only does that demonstrate a commitment to resource conservation, it also achieves a significant cost saving for that property and its tenants.
 More of this type of management approach would help the conservation effort.

 We can learn from our friends in the desert about measures to better manage water.
 Much depends on it.
 Use less and use it wisely.
 After all, conservation is about what you do as much as what others do.